Tarrytown, New York: Early history

-The Native American Weckquaesgeek tribe, who were closely related to the Wappinger Confederacy and further related to the Mohicans, lived in the area prior to European settlement.
-They fished the Hudson River for shad, oysters and other shellfish.
-Their principal settlement was at what is now the foot of Church Street near the Hudson River shore, between the current location of Losee Park and the Tappan Zee Bridge, at a place they called Alipconk, or the "Place of Elms".
+The Native American Wecquaesgeek band of the Wappinger people, related to the Mohicans, lived in the area prior to European settlement.
+The Wecquaesgeek fished the Hudson River for shad, oysters and other shellfish.
+Their settlement in present-day Tarrytown was most probably at what is now the foot of Church Street near the Hudson River shore, at a place they called Alipconk (also spelled Alipconck) or the "Place of Elms".

 The first European settlers of Tarrytown were Dutch farmers, fur trappers, and fishermen.
 Records show that the first Dutch residence in Tarrytown was built in 1645; however, the exact location of this residence is not known.
 Tarrytown sits within the lands of the former Dutch Colony of New Netherland which fell under English rule in 1674 with the signing of the Treaty of Westminster.
 The name may come from the Dutch tarwe, meaning "wheat".
+The land that became the village of Tarrytown was part of the massive Philipsburg Manor.
+The manor's tenant farmers grew wheat, which was by far the most valuable crop grown in colonial New York.
+Another view holds that the village is named for John Tarry, an early settler from Long Island.